Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Binary PBHs

-Actually, PBHs are randomly distributed in space at the formation and we consider a pair of nearest PBHs with the initial separation parametrized as $\alpha \bar{r}$.
+where {the normalization corresponds to $T_\mathrm{bhf}=1\,{\rm GeV}$.} Actually, PBHs are randomly distributed in space at the formation and we consider a pair of nearest PBHs with the initial separation parametrized as $\alpha \bar{r}$.
 Statistically, most of nearest PBH pairs will have $\alpha \lesssim 1$ while only a few would have $\alpha \ll 1$.
-In fact, the probability density distribution function is $dP/d\alpha \sim 3 \alpha^2 e^{-\alpha^3}$ for a random distribution as given by \cite{Nakamura:1997sm}.
+In fact, the probability density distribution function is $dP/d\alpha \sim 3 \alpha^2 e^{-\alpha^3}$ for a random distribution as given by \citet{Nakamura:1997sm}.

 After the black hole formation, the separation of the pair evolves in proportion to the scale factor due to the cosmic expansion.
 However, if the local energy density of the pair, $\rho_{\rm pair} = \alpha^{-3} \rho_{\rm bh}$, becomes larger than the radiation energy density, $\rho_{\gamma}$, the pair decouples from the cosmic expansion and forms a gravitationally bound system.
 We see that the turnaround occurs at the temperature,